netpanzer/netpanzer/README.md

     echo "server.interactive_console = false" > ~/.netpanzer/config/server.cfg
     ./netpanzer -d

 Now your server should be visible in the server browser.
-If not, figure our your networking issues.
+If not, figure out your networking issues.

 Once that is done, hit ctrl+c to kill the server.
 Now we will make it a reliable server.